Contentful Personalization & Analytics

 false The SDK blocks event types that are not present in the configured allow-list.

 Stateful SDKs persist event consent in their platform storage so later visits or app launches can restore the decision.
 They also persist a separate profile-continuity persistence consent value when one is set.
 Browser SDKs use localStorage and can also use the readable ctfl-opt-aid cookie for profile continuity.
 React Native persists with AsyncStorage.
-Native iOS and Android SDKs persist with UserDefaults and SharedPreferences.
+The iOS SDK persists with UserDefaults.
+The Android SDK persists with SharedPreferences.

 Stateful SDKs initialize early enough to support first-render personalization, but they restore storage in two steps.
 On startup, the SDK reads consent and preference state first.
 It reads durable profile continuity, such as profile IDs, cached profile data, selected optimizations, and mobile profile-continuity state, only after persistence consent resolves to true.
 If persistence consent resolves to false, the SDK clears SDK-managed durable profile-continuity storage.
 If persistence consent is undefined, the SDK does not restore durable profile continuity.

 The Node SDK does not store consent.
+Next.js server and ESR paths use this same request-scoped model through adapter helpers.
 When the application policy permits Optimization by default, bind each request with accepted event and persistence consent:

 const requestOptimization = optimization.forRequest({